 Holiday Care Packages

 This holiday season we aim to provide as many care packages as possible containing pantry basics to offer students a comforting taste of home.
-More info on how to get involved in this project will be sent directly to Indigenous graduate students in early December.
+More info on how to get involved in this project is found in the ihkopîwipîsim (Frost Moon) newsletter.

-Thank you to our sponsors who are helping make this idea a reality!
+Thank you to our sponsors who are helped make this idea a reality!

 Soup & Bannock Lunch